Natural Materials and Structures Group

-Her current research is based on the flexibility and adaptation of shelters after disasters.
+Her PhD research was based on the flexibility and adaptation of shelters after disasters.
 Modifications done by users on prefabricated solutions are studied, with the aim to define a set of design suggestions for future additions and changes.

 - Eco-house Research.
 Researcher in transitional housing and disaster recovery.

 2016.
 E. Wagemann, A. Gatóo, M. Ramage.
 ‘Bahay Kawayan.
 Resilient Bamboo Home’.
 In: Valkommen till Framtiden.
 Virserums Konsthall, Virserum, Sweden, p.153.
 ISBN 978-91-978861-3-0.